 Product Designer is sometimes dubbed as UX Designer or UI Designer (or UX/UI Designer who combines both roles).
 Early in the project, they’ll run a workshop to help you chisel your project and turn it into an end product that thrives.

-While these specialists are often perceived as graphic artists that create a breathtaking application and website designs, there’s so much more to this role!
+While these specialists are often perceived as graphic artists that create breathtaking application and website designs, there’s so much more to this role!
 Designers are greatly responsible for your product’s success, as they envision its interface and bring it to life for end-users to enjoy.
 UI Designers translate your business goals into functioning user journeys and then create wireframes and final designs that act as a guide for the tech team.

 UX Designer role requires user-testing skills and experience in business details of the project (however, a business analyst may be of help here if needed).
 If needed, they can later evaluate and enhance the product to better suit the current needs of your users.

 Tools & Technologies we use to design products and run workshops: Typeform, Google Optimize, HotJar, Miro, Draw.io, Figma, AdobeXS, Illustrator, Zeplin